vapor-forensics/vapor/README.md

-# Vapor
+# scope

-Vapor is an open source Cloud Forensic tool for Amazon Web Service (AWS), Microsoft Azure and Google Cloud Platform (GCP).
+scope is an open source Cloud Forensic tool for Amazon Web Service (AWS), Microsoft Azure and Google Cloud Platform (GCP).

 Current status: Under rapid development - The initial version will be released soon.